dataq-instruments/USB_Labview_Example/README.md

 - LabView's VISA driver keeps data from previous session if the port is not closed properly, so please press Stop button to close the port before exiting the program

+- When configuring the serial, disable termination char feature so that ALL binary data can go through

+- The last undocumented command "nop" will do nothing and will not generate echo from the device, so that we can flush the input buffer immediately before issuing start command

+- The default serial data format in LabView is big endian, and the one from device is little endian

 **Extra**: